fehlhabers/teashaped.dev/_posts/2023-10-17-gitops-journey-part-1.md

 This can be done in a bunch of different ways.
 Maybe you use serverless functions like AWS Lambdas or VMs, but since I'm creating this with
 Kubernetes in mind I will show best practices using **containers**.

-## Repository structure
+## 📁 Repository structure
 There is really no special structure needed in a repository, but since I have chosen to go with a mono repository, it's important to put all applications in directory for applications and that all applications are built in the same way.
 Check out [my repository](https://github.com/fehlhabers/gitops-example) for an example.

 The applications do not need to be built with the same language, but it makes things easier when it comes to package management and such.
-As long as the applications are containerized, we're all good.
+As long as the applications are containerized, we're all good!

 ## 📦 The container
-When building your repository
 I've chosen to create a very simple Golang application to be the example at hand.
 See [the gitops-example repo](https://github.com/fehlhabers/gitops-example/apps/cruncher) for full info.
 However, this can be done in any language as long as it can be containerized.
 A strength of Golang is that the app can be built into a single binary which can be added to `scratch`, eliminating pulling in any potential vulnerabilities in a runtime.
 In this case, the container weighs in at only **9MB**.